scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 1 mile
 - **Duration:** concentration, 10 minutes

 You attempt to detect the location of a type of creature in range.
-Choose one of the following: _Beast, Goblinoid, Humanoid, Fey, Monstrosity, Undead, Elemental, Fiend, Celestial_, or _Outsider_.
+Choose one of the following: _Beast, Goblinoid, Humanoid, Fey, Monstrosity, Undead, Elemental, Demon, Celestial_, or _Outsider_.
 Make a spellcasting roll, adding dice depending on the table below.
 On success you know the rough direction of creatures of that type, as well as a rough estimate of the strength of the strongest creature.
 You can detect their location for the duration or until you dismiss the spell.

 The range increases by 1 mile for every level above 3rd.